MediaComem/comem-archioweb/subjects/js/README.md

 There are features from JavaScript ES6 (or later versions) that may **not yet fully supported** on all browsers.

-Where backwards-compatilibity is important in client-side code running in the **browser**, you should stick with **ES5** or use a JavaScript compiler like [Babel][babel], a module bundler like [Webpack][webpack], or a language that compiles to JavaScript like [TypeScript][ts], to turn your ES6+ code into
+Where backwards-compatibility is important in client-side code running in the **browser**, you should stick with **ES5** or use a JavaScript compiler like [Babel][babel], a module bundler like [Webpack][webpack], or a language that compiles to JavaScript like [TypeScript][ts], to turn your ES6+ code into